The Anglo-Saxon migration and the formation of the early English gene pool - Nature

 Known since the 19th century, this site's grave goods include imported Frankish and Byzantine artifacts, indicating extensive trade networks.
 DNA results align these individuals closely with contemporaneous populations in continental Europe.

-Lincoln Castle, Lincolnshire
+Lincoln Castle, Lincoln, Lincolnshire

 Genetic Insights